vampjaz/xf/README.md

     pip install pyping requests beautifulsoup pywhois scapy pypcap paramiko pillow qrcode zbarlight

+it should be noted that the program will still work fine if you don't install all the dependencies. it will just disable the modules with unmet dependencies...

 also follow instructions here to get scapy fully installed if it can't find dumbnet: https://stackoverflow.com/a/40924921

 zbarlight needs extra dependencies that can't be installed with pip: http://zbar.sourceforge.net/